November Garden Calendar

 Miscellaneous

 • Drain garden hoses and sprinklers and store indoors for increased life.
-If you decide to leave them outside, unscrew them from the faucets.

 • Start a compost pile with fall leaves.